jezzaayt/r-basics-tutorials/README.md

 Basics 1 showing lists, sorting, for loop, indexing, appending and slicing

 Basics 2 showing how to import data from a text file and work with the data including removing duplicates from the variable.

+Descriptive statistics showing how to create a dataframe within R, accessing CSV data and creating plots with tasks to do for the partipciants.